Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Related Work

 \section{Related Work}

 This section reviews related works on transfer learning from ImageNet and Kinetics to image and video analysis tasks.
-It also describes MTGC methods, focusing on those using pretrained deep networks and trailer-centric datasets used in these works.
+It also describes movie trailer genre classification methods, focusing on those using pretrained deep neural networks.